zilaike/mark/README.md

 nano docker-compose.yml

-Change the address (VPN_DOMAIN  and VPN_NETWORK ) to your own external network address
+change the address (VPN_DOMAIN  and VPN_NETWORK ) to your own external network address
+change  VPN_P12_PASSWORD to your own password

 ===============================================================================